 The Company's future results of operations involve a number of risks and uncertainties.
-Factors that could affect the Company's future operating results and cause actual results to vary materially from expectations include, but are not limited to, uncertainty of results of clinical trials and reaching milestones, uncertainty of regulatory approval of the Company's potential drug candidates, uncertainty of market acceptance of the Company's drug candidates, competition from substitute products and larger companies, securing and protecting proprietary technology, strategic relationships and dependence on key individuals.
-The Company's drug candidate will require approvals from the U.S. Food and Drug Administration (FDA) and comparable foreign regulatory agencies prior to commercial sales in their respective jurisdictions.
+Factors that could affect the Company's future operating results and cause actual results to vary materially from expectations include, but are not limited to, uncertainty of results of clinical trials and reaching milestones, uncertainty of regulatory approval of the Company's potential drug candidates, uncertainty of market acceptance of the Company's drug candidates, competition from substitute products and larger companies, securing and protecting proprietary technology, strategic relationships and dependence on key individuals and sole source suppliers.
+The Company's drug candidate will require approvals from the U.S. Food and Drug Administration ("FDA") and comparable foreign regulatory agencies prior to commercial sales in their respective jurisdictions.
 There can be no assurance that any drug candidate will receive the necessary approvals.
-If the Company was denied approval, approval was delayed or the Company was unable to maintain approval for any drug candidate, it could have a materially adverse impact on the Company.
+On January 25, 2022, the Company received a letter from the FDA Division of Neurology 1 placing a full clinical hold on atuzaginstat (COR388) IND application.
+Other divisions of the FDA may impose a clinical hold on atuzaginstat (COR388) as the Company explores other indications for this drug, or otherwise limit the Company's ability to proceed with other clinical programs in the Company's pipeline, which could have a materially adverse impact on the Company.

 In connection with the COVID-19 pandemic, governments have implemented significant measures, including closures, quarantines, travel restrictions and other social distancing directives, intended to control the spread of the virus.
-Companies have also taken precautions, such as requiring employees to work remotely, imposing travel restrictions, and temporarily closing businesses.
+Although recently these restrictions are being modified and removed in many geographies, companies globally continue to take precautions, such as requiring employees to work remotely, imposing travel restrictions, and temporarily closing businesses.
 To the extent that these restrictions remain in place, additional prevention and mitigation measures are implemented in the future or there is uncertainty about the effectiveness of these or any other measures to contain or treat COVID-19, there is likely to be a continuing, adverse impact on global economic conditions and consumer confidence and spending, which could materially and adversely affect the Company's research and development, as well as operational activities.
 At this time, the Company continues to manage and mitigate potential disruptions to its research and future manufacturing and supply chain considerations.
 The Company has not experienced significant hinderances to its operations or material negative financial impacts as compared to prior periods.
 At this time, the extent to which the COVID-19 pandemic impacts the Company's business will depend on future developments which are highly uncertain and cannot be predicted.